patrickvaler/es6-express-mongoose-starter/README.md

 ```bash
 $ npm run serve
 ```
 Runs the application with [nodemon]("https://nodemon.io/").
-Server is listening on Port 3000 by default, this can be overwritten by `API_PORT` constant in `src/config/config.js`
+Server is listening on Port 3000 by default, you can overwrite this default setting for each environment in `src/config/config.js`

 Test if the backend is running by `curl` or a tool like [Postman]("https://www.getpostman.com/"):
 ```bash